-I was born in 1950 in the United States.
-I thought I would live there for the rest of my life.
+I was born in the United States and thought I would live there for the rest of my life.
 But in 2003 I moved to Germany.
 I didn’t speak German.
 I felt lonely.
 Sometimes I hated being here.

 Now, I feel confident and very satisfied with my life in Nürnberg.
 I use German everyday in personal and professional settings.
 I understand many things about German culture and how things work here.

 In 2012, my book about learning German — Losing My Voice and Finding Another: learning a second language — was published, and in 2015, the book was translated into German as Deutsche Sprache, Meine Sprache?
 You can read an excerpt from the book, and many of the other essays I have written, here.

 In my work with clients, I draw on five main sources of expertise, theory, and experience: Transactional Analysis (TA), cultural diversity and discrimination, Buddhism, 12 step programs of recovery from addiction, and my own life experience.
 I am not rigid in any approach.
 I use what I think might be useful for you, and then ask for feedback, to see what is helpful for you.